2 CHRONICLES

 CHAPTER 32

-- To prevent Assyria from having water.
+2. To keep Assyria from finding much water.

-- He struck down every man of valor, every leader, and every captain of the Assyrian army.
+6. The Lord sent an angel who struck down every man of valor, every leader, and every captain of the Assyrian army.

-- He returned shamefaced to his land and his own sons killed Him.
+7. The king of Assyria returned shamefaced to his land and his own sons killed Him.

-- He sent the ambassadors of Babylon to Hezekiah to see what he would do.
+8. God sent the ambassadors of Babylon to Hezekiah to see what he would do.

 CHAPTER 33

-- He was an evil king who worshiped the Baals and practiced witchcraft.
+1. Manasseh was an evil king who worshiped the Baals and practiced witchcraft.

-- The captains of the Assyrian army came and took him captive.
+2. Manasseh repented after the captains of the Assyrian army came and took him captive.
 They lead him away in bronze fetters and nose hooks.

-- His servants conspired against him and killed him.
+4. Amon’s servants conspired against him and killed him.

 CHAPTER 34

-- He and the people had not been obeying the commandments and statues of God.
+3. Josiah was convicted because he and the people had not been obeying the commandments and statues of God.

 CHAPTER 35